NAB gears up to arrest Nawaz, Maryam

 The Khyber Pakhtunkhwa administration and police are fully cooperating with the NAB.

-Agencies add: Meanwhile, the Interior ministry has put the name of Captain (retd) Muhammad Safdar on the Black List.
+Agencies add: Meanwhile, the Interior ministry has put the name of Captain (R) Muhammad Safdar on the Black List.

 Earlier, the NAB had furnished a request with the Interior Ministry to put the names of Nawaz Sharif and Maryam Nawaz on the ECL.